 Jesse farms rice, soybeans and corn with his brothers and son on 2,500 owned and 7,500 - 8,00 acres rented.
 He and his brothers began farming in 1979 and in 1988 began farming the well-known Big Mo Farm.
 Jesse was appointed to the board in 2017 and serves on the Finance Committee.
 He serves on the Farelly Lake Levee District Board.
 Jesse has a Bachelors of Science in General Agricultural from Arkansas State University.

-Rhonda farms corn, rice and soybeans on 975 acres owned and 700 acres rented.
+Rhonda works with her husband, Victor, to manage 975 family - owned acres as well as 700 rented acres of corn, rice and soybeans.
 She is also VP of Finance and Administration at Black River Technical College in Pocahontas.
 Stone holds a Bachelor of Science in Accounting degree, a Masters of Science in Vocational/Technical Administration and SCCT Community College Administration from Arkansas State University, and is a graduate of the College Management Business Institute at the University of Kentucky.
 In addition, she is a member of Sutton Free Will Baptist Church, President of Arkansas Association of College and University Business Officers, a member of Southern Association of College and University Business Officers, a member of American Institute of CPAs, a member of Arkansas Society of CPAs, Past President and member of Northeast Chapter of Arkansas Society of CPAs and Past President and member of Randolph County Kiwanis Club.

 Chuck has served as an outside director since 1992.
 He serves as Chairman of the Member Relations Committee.
 Chuck is the Director of External Relations for the Division of Agriculture of the University of Arkansas System.
 Chuck has been a member of the Arkansas Bar since 1981.
 He also serves on the Staff-Parish Relations Committee of Central United Methodist Church in Fayetteville and is the CUMC Annual Conference Lay Delegate.
 Chuck is a member of the North Fayetteville Camp of Gideons International, past President of the Rotary Club of Fayetteville, and past Assistant Governor of Rotary District 6110.